 Procedures related to policy

 To meet the minimum requirement for the work experience or volunteer/community service for Graduation Transitions, students must provide evidence.
-The evidence must include an evaluation report, or signed form from an employer or community agency or organization.
+The evidence must include an evaluation report, or a signed form from an employer or community agency or organization.
 The evidence must describe the nature of the work or service performed, and must list the dates and hours worked.
 Students must also report on tasks and duties performed and identify the employability skills used.

 For school-arranged unpaid work placements or volunteer/community service outside the school, Work Experience Agreement forms must be completed and signed before the work activity begins.
 Each form must set out the terms of the work experience placement or volunteer/community service consistent with the board/authority guidelines, and must also include: Name of employer, location of the work site, and the period (by date and time) during which the student will be participating in the work placement.

 For school-arranged unpaid work placements or school-arranged volunteer service, all accidents must be reported as soon as possible.
-A WorkSafeBC injury report (Form 7) must be completed by the school district or independent school/authority/board and submitted within three days to WorkSafeBC.
+A WorkSafeBC injury report (Form 7) (PDF) must be completed by the school district or independent school/authority/board and submitted within three days to WorkSafeBC.
 A copy of this report and the Work Experience Agreement form must also be sent to the Ministry of Education.